-The Collection Fund account shows a cumulative deficit of £31.2m at 31st March 2022 (£64.4m deficit at 31st March 2021) for Council Tax and Business Rates.
+The Collection Fund account shows a cumulative surplus of $\pounds 16.2m$ at 31^{st} March 2023 ($\pounds 31.2m$ deficit at 31^{st} March 2022) for Council Tax and Business Rates.

-The deficit arising from business rates is £29.9m (£58.8m deficit at 31st March 2021).
-In 2020/21 and 2021/22 the Council granted additional business rates reliefs above what was budgeted and as a result the deficit is significantly higher than usual.
-In addition, there was a requirement for the 2020/21 deficit to be realised over three years.
+The surplus arising from business rates is £14.8m (£29.9m deficit at 31st March 2022).
+This has arisen due to less business rates reliefs than originally budgeted and changes in the forecast for loss of business rate appeals.
+In addition, there was a requirement for the 2020/21 deficit to be realised over three years, which is reducing the surplus.
 However, it should be noted that the Council was compensated through government grants and these are recognised in the main financial statements.